IBM/spacetech-ssa/orbit_prediction/README.md

 # Pipeline Demo

-Running the [pipeline demo script](pipeline_demo.sh) will run the whole orbital prediction pipeline for the RSOs listed in [this file](sample_data/test_norad_ids.txt).
+Running the [pipeline demo script](pipeline_demo.sh) will run the whole orbital prediction pipeline for the ASOs listed in [this file](sample_data/test_norad_ids.txt).
 First we need to set the needed environment variables

 ```shell
 export ST_USER=<SPACE TRACK USERNAME>